The HEMA Ratings team made an announcement yesterday that may sound confusing without some additional context.

 The ratings for most other weapons are still on shaky ground, but 22nd in longsword usually indicates a very capable fighter – around that spot are people like Lee Smith, Jake Norwood, Thomas Nyzell, Ivan Novichenko.
 Great fighters like Thomas Lobo, Jack Gassman, Jacopo Penso, are ranked lower.
 Yet, due to the specifics of how HEMA Ratings work, a guy who only fights his own students can outrank them after enough fights.

-Now the HEMA Ratings team are promising to check details when people send them tournament data – specifically check if the tournament even happened.
+Now the HEMA Ratings team are promising to check details when people send them tournament data – specifically, to check if the tournament even happened.

 “This can include, but is not necessarily limited to, photos, social media links and rule sets just to prove that a tournament actually took place.
 If someone fails to convince us about a tournament’s legitimacy, we will simply refrain from including the results.”